sajjadGG/book-python/machine-learning/introduction/features.rst

 .. code-block:: python

-    # Imput to the classifier
+    # Input to the classifier
     features = [
        [170, 'bumpy'],
        [150, 'bumpy'],